Singapore – The Garden City of Asia

 Singapore is a Fine City!

 Singapore is proudly anti-smoking, including E-cigarettes, even in many open spaces, as well as rather sensibly banning chewing gum.
 E-cigarettes and chewing gum are not available for import, even for personal use, and might be confiscated upon arrival.
 The city is well run and extremely organised, something that has real national pride.
 Fines are imposed for dropping litter, smoking in non-authorised areas, even not flushing toilets – and it all works rather well.

 The Singapore dollar is one of the strongest currencies in the region.
 It is loosely linked to the US$ and is valued at about 1.90 S $ to one pound (as of April 2016).
 All hotels have exchange facilities, and there are numerous ATM’s and money changing booths.

 Crime is low in Singapore, but credit card fraud is common.
 Please keep an eye on your card, and make regular checks on usage with your card company.

 A purpose developed resort island, with superb beaches, golf courses and just a few hotels of which we particularly like Angsana.
 See separate feature.

-Easy access from Singapore, 60 minutes by high speed ferry.
+Easy access from Singapore, 60 minutes by high-speed ferry.
 No shopping, just total relaxation.
 Makes an easy combination with Singapore.
 Weekdays are generally quiet.
 Weekends busier, as to be expected.

 If We Were To Be Critical…

-It is one of the main event cities in the region, so expect to see corporate groups with most hotels mainly geared to needs of the business traveller.
+It is one of the main event cities in the region, so expect to see corporate groups with most hotels mainly geared to the needs of the business traveller.
 Service levels are high, although flexibility is not something that seems locally valued!